jinaga/shared-image/README.md

 # Shared Image Project

-This project is a .NET application that uses Azure Blob Storage for image handling.
+This project is a .NET application that uses Azure Blob Storage for image handling and Azure Table Storage for metadata storage.
 It demonstrates how to securely manage connection strings and other sensitive information using user secrets.

 ## Prerequisites

 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) or later
 - An Azure account with an active subscription

-## Setting up Azure Storage Account and Blob Container
+## Setting up Azure Storage Account, Blob Container, and Table

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 2. Create a new storage account or use an existing one: